ninhnguyen01/ninhnguyen01/README.md

 - 👋 Hi, I’m Nicholas.
-- 👀 I’m a Data Engineer.
+- 👀 See you in my engineering life.

 <!---